marcsello/blog/posts/steamos-but-simple/content.md

 I'm currently having a plasma TV, so having static parts on the screen is a bit problematic as it could burn in badly.

-So, I need something that changes these games to run in a borderless fullscreen window.
+So, I need something that changes these games to run in a border-less full-screen window.
 I've already seem to [found useful info and some code](https://github.com/FreddyBLtv/borderless-fullscreen) on the matter, so I might update this post later, once I figure this part out.

-Although this wouldn't be an issue if I used Gamescope, so I might re-evaluate my possibilities regarading that.
+Although this wouldn't be an issue if I used Gamescope, so I might re-evaluate my possibilities regarding that.

 ## Replace nodm

 nodm is old...
 The [first commit was made in 2008](https://github.com/spanezz/nodm/commit/eebb441dba9acc9c2876824bac50c27d44c3b19e), which isn't a problem by itself, but sadly, as [its own README states](https://github.com/spanezz/nodm/blob/master/README.md#this-repository-is-not-maintained), it really needs to be refactored to stand up to today's standards, but the project got abandoned, so it won't seem to happen.

-There is also one inconvenience (which I was lazy to investigate deeper) but during shutdown nodm restarts the xsession.
+There is also one inconvenience (which I was lazy to investigate deeper) but during shutdown nodm restarts the `xsession`.
 This causes Steam to restart for a short time then being killed soon after.
 I don't expect Steam to be prepared for this, so I can only wait until it corrupts something this way.

 So sadly, nodm has to go.
-There are a few possible alternatives, as nodm's author suggests, LightDM autologin is one possibility.
+There are a few possible alternatives, as nodm's author suggests, LightDM's auto-login feature is one possibility.
 I'm also thinking of doing some lower level magic with `xinit`, or directly starting X, but don't know which direction I would end up eventually.

 ## Add emulators